 Ararat is served by 6 schools, including 4 primary, 2 secondary.
 The average ICSEA score is 969, which is around the national average of 1,000.
 Public transport access includes 4 rail stations, 63 bus stops.
 Healthcare facilities include 1 public hospital.
 The crime rate in the Ararat LGA is higher than average at 13,391 incidents per 100,000 population.

-From an investment perspective, Ararat offers a gross rental yield of 5.0%, rated as moderate yield.
-Property prices sit below the state median ($380K/$875K), suggesting a potential value opportunity.
-The price-to-income ratio of 6.0x is considered moderate.
-House prices have moved +1.3% year-on-year.
+Looking at the investment signals, Ararat shows a gross rental yield of approximately 5.8%, rated as high yield.
+Property prices sit below the state median ($353K/$875K), which can point to relative value.
+The price-to-income ratio of 5.6x is considered affordable.
+House prices have moved -7.2% year-on-year.
+Population growth of +0.9% year-on-year points to stable demand fundamentals.
+Building approvals have changed +0% year-on-year, indicating steady development activity.